-about seven months ago by RFD Radio Network
+about eleven months ago by RFD Radio Network

 U.S. Agriculture Secretary Sonny Perdue says increasing trade, having a legal agricultural labor workforce, and reigning in federal regulations represent the top three issues his department has prioritized.
 During a press conference Thursday held at the National Association of Farm Broadcasting convention in Kansas City, Perdue tried to calm farmer-fears that President Trump will pull the United States out of the North American Free Trade Agreement.

 Perdue says NAFTA negotiations, in his words, “may go to the brink,” but that ultimately the administration will secure a better trade deal that will include agriculture.
 On the challenge many farmers face to find a stable and legal source or labor, Perdue says USDA is working on that too.

 On regulatory reform, Perdue told farm broadcasters USDA has submitted several for review by the White House for possible repeal.